ashwin9999/ashwin9999/README.md

 - 💻 I’m currently working for [SenSource Inc.][work]!
 - 🌱 I’m currently learning Angular and French 😃
-- 🥅 2020 Goals: Learn more about machine learning
+- 🥅 2020 Goals: Learn more about data mining
-- ⚡ Fun fact: I love to play and watch Soccer ⚽️
+- ⚡ Fun fact: I love to play and watch soccer ⚽️

 ### Connect with me: